Blog

 How Do You Know if Probiotics Are Working?

-The Benefits of Probiotics & How to Choose The Right One For You
+The Benefits of Probiotics & How to Choose the Right One for You

 Probiotic-rich foods and supplements introduce friendly bacteria into the gut, which helps maintain a healthy gut microbiome, lining, and barrier, while also aiding digestion.
 However, there are many strains of probiotics, and each one has a different effect.

-You may need to experiment with products to find one that works for you.
-For example, a mood probiotic may not help constipation as much as one designed specifically for gut health.
 Start by reading the suggested uses on the label, and talk to your doctor about the best strain for your goals.
 In addition, it’s a good idea to read up on which probiotic strains have benefits backed by research studies.

-Another important thing to keep in mind is how the product you choose should be stored.
-Probiotics are live cultures that must be alive when you take them to have a benefit.
 Some types of probiotics are sensitive to heat and moisture and should be stored in a cool, dry place for best quality.
 Other strains are shelf-stable, but often only until you open the package, after which exposure to moisture causes them to degrade.
 For best results, follow storage instructions to maintain potency.

 What Happens When You Take a Probiotic Every Day?